tandronescu/tandronescu.github.io/_posts/2018-07-20-Electric-Longboard.md

 <br/><br/>
 ![AS150 Anti-Spark Connectors](/images/as150.jpg)

 The motor controller then has 3 phase wires which connect directly to the 190KV Brushless Outrunner Motor.
-The bullet connectors from the motor controller and the motor phase wires did not match in size so I soldered together makeshift adapters using 90 degree sections from multimeter test leads which created a tight seal while still allowing for easy detachment.
+The bullet connectors from the motor controller and the motor phase wires did not match in size so I soldered together adapters by putting 3mm bullet leads inside 5mm bullet leads which created a tight seal while still allowing for easy detachment.
 One of my goals was to make this project as modular as possible to allow for upgrades and altercations in the future.
 <br/><br/>
 ![Phase Wires](/images/phase_wires.jpg)